-In November 4, 2016, the Sun Star stated the $1-billion bridge connecting the four islands in the Visayas was expected to be completed within the term of President Rodrigo Duterte in 2022.
+In November 4, 2016, the Sun Star stated the $1-billion bridge connecting the four islands in the Visayas should see completion within the term of President Rodrigo Duterte in 2022.

 Department of Public Works Secretary Mark Villar said the Iloilo-Guimaras-Negros-Cebu Link Bridge is the “most ambitious bridge program in the history of our nation.”